walterfreeman/phy211/ta-duties.md

 Coaches will focus on the aspects of this that relate to teaching:

 * Help students learn physics in recitations
+* Moderate the large-class meetings and provide technical assistance (one or two coaches per day, TTh 11-12:20)
 * Hold office hours if you are comfortable doing so (online or in person)
 * Collaborate with the teaching team in staff meetings
 * Provide students assistance with their papers if you are comfortable doing so

 I'll discuss each of these in detail at the end.
+Coaches -- if you ever want more or fewer working hours (since you are paid by the hour), please let me know and we can either reduce your workload or find more stuff for you to do.
+T

-#### Interacting With Students
+### Interacting With Students

 * This year is hard on everyone -- me, you, and our students.
 Everyone will have things on their mind other than physics right now, and we need to strike a good balance between ensuring our students work hard to learn physics and recognizing that sometimes other things will intrude on our classroom.